orchidsoftware/orchid.software/source/en/docs/quickstart-files.md

 > **Note.** If during the file upload, you did not see your image in the end result, please check the `upload_max_filesize` and `post_max_size settings`, you may need to increase these values.

-For such a field, the width and height were additionally indicated, in order to be sure that that the proportions are displayed to the user.
+For such a field, the width and height were additionally indicated, in order to be sure the proportions are displayed to the user.
 After saving the record with the image, the full `url` address to the image will be written to the database column, for example:

 ```php
 http://localhost:8000/storage/2019/08/02/0f92ef693c26f3c1dbe2e3792abac9254ee98310.png